-- Review and recommend to the Board of Directors the Corporate Governance Statement and Statement on Internal Control in relation to internal control and the management of risk included in the Annual Report. - Review the appointment and performance of external auditors, the audit fee and any question of resignation or dismissal before making recommendations to the Board. - · Review the budget and staffing of the IAD. - Review the adequacy and integrity of internal control systems, including enterprise risk management, management information system, and the internal auditors' and/ or external auditors' evaluation of the said systems. - Direct and, where appropriate, supervise any special projects or investigation considered necessary, and review investigation reports on any major defalcations, frauds and thefts. - · Review the quarterly results and the year end financial statements, prior to the approval by the Board focusing particularly on: - i) going concern assumption; - ii) any changes in or implementation of major accounting policies and practise; - iii) significant or unusual events; - iv) compliance with accounting standards and other legal requirements; and - v) significant adjustment arising from the audit. - Review any related party transaction and conflict of interest situation that may arise within the Company or the Group, including any transaction, procedure or course of conduct that raises question on management integrity. - Prepare reports, if the circumstances arise or at least once (1) a year, to the Board summarizing the work performed in fulfilling the Committee's primary responsibilities. - Review any appraisal or assessment of the performance and any appointment or termination of members of the internal audit function. - Review the financial reporting procedure in place to ensure that the Group is in compliance with the Companies Act 1965, Listing Requirements of Bursa Malaysia Securities Berhad and other legislative and reporting requirement. - · Review the allocation of option granted pursuant to the Employees' Share Option Scheme (ESOS) of the Company. - · Any other activities, as authorised or instructed by the Board.
+- · Review the budget and staffing of the internal audit department. - Review the adequacy and integrity of internal control system, including enterprise risk management, management information system, and the internal auditor's and/or external auditor's evaluation of the said system. - Direct and where appropriate, supervise any special projects or investigation considered necessary, and review investigation reports on any major defaults, frauds and thefts. - Review the quarterly results and the year end financial statements, prior to the approval by the Board focusing particularly on: - i) going concern assumption; - ii) any changes in or implementation of major accounting policies and practices; - iii) significant or unusual event; - iv) compliance with accounting standards and other legal requirements; and - v) Significant adjustment arising from the audit. - Review any related party transaction and conflict of interest situation that may rise within the Company or the Group, including any transaction, procedure or course of conduct that raises question on management integrity: - Prepare reports, if the circumstances arise or at least once (1) a year, to the Board summarizing the work performed in fulfilling the Committee's primary responsibilities; - Review any appraisal or assessment of the performance and any appointment or termination of members of the internal audit function: - Review the financial reporting procedure in place to ensure that the Group is in compliance with the Companies Act 1965, Listing Requirement of Bursa Malaysia Securities Berhad and other legislative and reporting requirement; - · Review the allocation of option granted pursuant to the Employee Share Option Scheme (ESOS) of the Company; - Any other activities, as authorized or instructed by the Board.